 The endowment does not have a set grant amount.
-The endowment funds are invested, and a portion of the interest is used for awards.
+The endowment funds are invested, and a portion of the earnings is used for awards.
 Amounts will vary depending on available funds in a given year, the number of qualified applicants, and the meritorious circumstances of a particular applicant.
-There are years where the grant may not be awarded due to declines in the value of the endowment.
+Note: There have been years where the grant was not awarded due to declines in the value of the endowment.

 How does an athlete apply?